AI can improve recruitment efficiency—but it can also introduce new risks: bias, privacy issues, poor transparency, and over-reliance on automation.

 Job ad creation and optimisation

-- Risk: biased language or misleading claims if not reviewed.
+- Risk: biased language or misleading claims if not reviewed, including subtle wording that can discourage some candidates from applying.

 Resume screening and ranking

-- Risk: bias amplification if historical data reflects biased hiring patterns.
+- Risk: bias amplification if historical data reflects biased hiring patterns, which can quietly reproduce past disadvantage at scale.

 Chatbots and candidate communication

-- Benefit: quicker responses and improved candidate experience.
+- Benefit: quicker responses and improved candidate experience, with consistent answers to common questions at any time of day.

-- Risk: incorrect information, poor handover to humans, and accessibility issues.
+- Risk: incorrect information, poor handover to humans, and accessibility issues for candidates who need a different channel.

 Scheduling and workflow automation

-- Risk: lower decision risk, but still requires privacy and security controls.
+- Risk: lower decision risk, but still requires privacy and security controls because it handles candidate data.

 The governance framework (practical checklist)